Who is this article for?

 When the script detects an activity that may lead to a data leak, it can take one of the following actions:

-See Data leak prevention and detection with the Code42 API for additional information.
+See Monitor restore activity with the Code42 API for additional information.

 Respond to an insider threat incident